 Given the city's reputation for crime, one of the main priorities for expat parents in Johannesburg is the safety of their children.

-As is the case in most places, parents should be extra aware of their children's whereabouts in public places.
-They should also ensure that their kids know their parents’ phone numbers, address and emergency phone numbers as soon as possible.
+As is the case in most places, parents should be aware of their children's whereabouts in public places.
+They should also ensure that their children memorise the phone numbers of both parents, their home address and emergency phone numbers as soon as possible.

-The upside of this is that expat families with free-standing houses in the city's suburbs are likely to have a more spacious garden than they would have had in a major European or American city, meaning that their children will have a large degree of freedom to be outdoors within the confines of their own yard.
+The upside of living in Johannesburg is that expat families with freestanding houses in the city's suburbs are likely to have a more spacious garden than they would in a major European or American city, meaning that their children will have space to play and run around outdoors within the confines of their own yard.

 Activities for children in Johannesburg

 One of the most popular options for parents is Gold Reef City.
-The area's largest theme park, it offers thrill rides like the Tower of Terror and the much tamer Cups and Saucers ride.
-For expats with younger children (or who just prefer having their feet firmly on the ground) there are plenty of other activities to choose from, such as miniature golf or catching a show at the 4D theatre.
+The area's largest theme park, it offers thrill rides alongside much tamer children's rides.
+For expats with younger children (or who just prefer having their feet firmly on the ground), there are plenty of other activities to choose from, such as catching a show at the 4D theatre.

 Another popular option is taking a weekend trip away to Sun City, a two-hour drive to the northwest of Joburg.
-It offers a host of activities suitable for the whole family, with everything from a butterfly sanctuary to a cultural village showcasing the different cultures of Southern Africa.
+It offers a host of activities suitable for the whole family.
 Children will probably be most interested in the Valley of the Waves, an artificial lagoon with a wave pool.

 Closer to home, it is always fun for younger children to feed the ducks and geese at Zoo Lake and Emmarentia Dam, which are also popular picnic spots.
-This can be followed by a visit to the Johannesburg Zoo.
-Other popular outdoor activities include the Montecasino Bird Gardens, visiting the Cradle of Humankind and, perhaps for older kids, paintballing.
+Johannesburg Zoo is home to all sorts of different animals and makes for a great day out.
+Other popular outdoor activities include the Montecasino Bird Gardens, the Cradle of Humankind and, perhaps for older kids, paintballing.

-Johannesburg knows how to keep itself entertained indoors too.
+Johannesburg knows how to keep itself entertained indoors, too.
 There is a selection of large indoor playgrounds which are popular kids' party venues throughout the city.
-There are pottery and art classes for all ages, and children as young as two years old can go for cookery classes at one of the Little Cooks Clubs spread across the city.
-Finally, but not exhaustively, is the Wits Planetarium which offers various shows all about the solar system.
+There are pottery and art classes for all ages, and children as young as two years old can go for cookery classes at one of the Little Cooks Club events spread across the city.
+Finally, but not exhaustively, is the Wits Planetarium, which offers various shows all about the solar system.